Ebazhanov/linkedin-skill-assessments-quizzes/cybersecurity/cybersecurity-quiz.md

 [Explanation:](https://en.wikipedia.org/wiki/Defense_in_depth_(computing))

-#### Q93.
+#### Q92.
 Which option describes a core principle of DevSecOps?

 - [x] Testing and release should be 100% automated
 - [ ] Role separation is the key to software security
 - [ ] Final responsibility for security rests with the architect of the application
 - [ ] Everyone in the process is responsible for security

-#### Q94.
+#### Q93.
 You need to implement a solution to protect internet-facing applications from common attacks like XSSm CSRF, and SQL injection.
 Which option is best suited to the task?

 - [ ] Security Information Event Management (SIEM)
 - [ ] an Instruction Detection and Prevention System (IDPS) appliance
 - [ ] a web application firewall (WAF)
 - [ ] a stateful packet inspection firewall

-#### Q95.
+#### Q94.
 Which phase of the incident response process happens immediately following identification?

 - [ ] Eradication / Remediation
-- [ ] Reporting
+- [x] Reporting
 - [ ] Containment / Mitigation
 - [ ] Recovery

-#### Q96.
+#### Q95.
 How can a data retention policy reduce your organization's legal liability?

 - [ ] by reducing DLP licensing costs
 - [ ] by ensuring that data is not retained beyond its necessary retention date
 - [ ] by destroying data that may implicate company executives in dishonest behavior
 - [ ] by reducing cost associated with data storage and protection

+#### Q96.
+You believe a recent service outage due to a denial-of-service attack from a disgruntled inside source.
+What is the name for the malicious act this employee has committed?

+- [ ] espionage
+- [x] sabotage  (not too much sure)
+- [ ] fraud
+- [ ] confidentiality breach

+#### Q97.
+Which option is a framework widely utilized by organizations in the development of security governance standards?

+- [ ] Software Capability Maturity Model (SW-CMM)
+- [x] Control Objectives for Information and Related Technologies (COBIT)   (not too much sure)
+- [ ] The Open Group Architecture Framework (TOGAF)
+- [ ] Software Development Life Cycle (SDLC)

+#### Q98.
+There are connection-oriented and connectionless protocols in networking.
+What do web browsers use to ensure the integrity of the data it sends and receives?

+- [ ] UDP that is connection-oriented
+- [x] TCP that is connection-oriented   (not too much sure)
+- [ ] UDP that is connectionless
+- [ ] TCP that is connectionless

+#### Q99.
+Which type of attack targets vulnerabilities associated with translating MAC addresses into IP addresses in computer networking?

+- [ ] DNS poisoning
+- [ ] CRL trapping
+- [x] ARP spoofing
+- [ ] DDoS

+#### Q100.
+You are part of of an incident response team at your company.
+While sifting through log files collected by a SIEM, you discover some suspicious log entries that you want to investigate further.
+Which type of the following best refers to those recorded activities demanding additional scrutiny?

+- [ ] attack
+- [ ] information
+- [ ] threat
+- [ ] event